particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 ## Organization APIs

-If you are in the growth or enterprise plans, you will have access to organizations.
+If you are in the basic or enterprise plans, you will have access to organizations.
 Your account will have two or more spaces:

 - Sandbox, for your personal development, in the free plan (up to 100 devices)